FM-Ahmed/OpenFAST/README.md

 # FAST.Farm
-Functions to either read or plot FAST.Farm files.
-Made for beginner FAST.Farm users, which I am myself.
+Functions to either read or plot FAST.Farm and/or OpenFAST files.
+Made for beginner users, which I am myself.
 Code is made specifically for OpenFAST/FAST.Farm, but can probably be used elsewhere with slight tweaks.

 ### readfile_VTK.py
 Takes a dataframe consisting of wind velocity and domain properties as input to output two scaled axes and wind velocities in a format where it can be visualized.
 The function uses x and y as variable names, but it works for any plane: XY, XZ, YZ.
 Just have to provide domain properties accordingly.